Brad14t/Splunk-Learning/README.md

 What are Drilldowns?

 * Functionality in a dashboard, after you have a search saved to panel you can drilldown on an event. `Tokens` are used for passing variables from panel to panel (setting inputs for users)

+**Module 19A Macros**

+What is a Macro?

+* Saved searches that can run by the macro name

+**Module 20 Workflows**

+Workflow actions

+* GET - Gets data needed
+* POST - Sending data to an online form
+* Search - runs a secondary search using field values

+**Module 21A Data Normlization and Troubleshooting**

+* `Field Aliases` - applying 1 or more fields to the same name
+* `Calculated Fields` - assigning a field a new field with a mathmatical equation.

+Troubleshooting

+Splunk stores it data in buckets

+* `Hot` - only writable bucket in Splunk
+* `Warm` - Data is getting older
+* `Cold` - Data is the oldest

+Job inspector

+* Allows you tips to fix SPL